Police: 2 students caused Quincy College hazmat scare after using pepper spray inside

 QUINCY, MASS.
-(WHDH) - Two women Quincy College students were placed under arrest after allegedly spraying pepper spray inside a school building Wednesday, prompting a hazardous materials scare that sent two people to the hospital.
+(WHDH) - Two women Quincy College students were arrested after allegedly spraying pepper spray inside a school building Wednesday, prompting a hazardous materials scare that sent two people to the hospital.

 Hannah Craig, 18, of Medford, and Samani Freeman, 19, of Mattapan, face several charges, including two counts of assault and battery with a deadly weapon, assault by means of a dangerous weapon, disturbance of school or public meeting, noxious/filthy substance in a building, and disorderly conduct.